zestia/ember-select-box/README.md

 #### `@onSelect`

 Optional.
 Similar to `@onChange` but fires regardless as to whether the value changed or not.
+The return value controls whether or not the select box will close after the selection.

 #### `@onSearch`